Microsoft Office 365 and google classroom Accessibility

 • The freedom for students to choose a device that fits their comfort level and interests

-Although we want students to be proficient in the use of technology, CFS still recognizes the importance of balancing the use of technology with traditional text books and will continue using text books and other hard copy resources.
+Although we want students to be proficient in the use of technology, CFS still recognizes the importance of balancing the use of technology with traditional textbooks and will continue using textbooks and other hard copy resources.

 Through the links below, you will find the minimum specifications for a BYOD that will serve the students throughout the required classes for graduation.
 These devices will run MacOS, Windows or Chromium OS and will rely heavily on WIFI connectivity at home for the use of web-based applications.

-As familes select a device, the first decision will need to be whether to purchase a Chromebook or a more powerful Mac or Windows based laptop.
+As families select a device, the first decision will need to be whether to purchase a Chromebook or a more powerful Mac or Windows based laptop.
 The main difference between the two types of systems is that Chromebooks run web-based programs but also are more affordable.
 Students will be able to complete the vast majority of their assignments using the online Google and O365 suites.
 However, high level courses such as statistics may need tools that are not yet accessible on the web-based programs.
 If students are planning to take statistics, a Windows or Mac device is recommended.
 Click on the links below to view specific device standards:

 CFS will provide support to the student body for basic issues such as connecting to school wifi and troubleshooting software issues.
 Physical damage or complex issues will require families to find options for support off campus.
 Families are strongly encouraged to consider an extended warranty, breakage policy, or a customer support program when purchasing a new device.
 If a student or faculty member's device is in need of repair, The Tech Shop, located next to 5 Guys on North Stadium, has agreed to offer a 20% discount on labor for repairs.